nheron/droolsonboarding/gettingStarted/lesson_3.md

 ## Collecting

-The purpose is to collect a set of fact and constraint if the constraints are true.
-Let us see the following example int the rule "More then 2 CashFlow Line". in this rule, we want to collect all CashFlow that are in the correct time period and the good account number.
-The "from collect" syntax returns an arrayList.
+The purpose is to collect a set of facts and constraints if the constraints are true.
+Let us see the following example in the rule "More then 2 CashFlow Line".
+In this rule, we want to collect all CashFlow that are in the correct time period and with the correct account number.
+The "from collect" syntax returns an ArrayList.
 It is possible to add a condition as in the first rule where we add a constraint that we expect at least 2 items.
 In the second rule, we do not add this constraint.

 ```
 rule "More then 2 CashFlow Line"
     when
-        $c : Account( $acc : accountno )
+        $c : Account( $acc : accountNo )
         $p : AccountingPeriod ($sDate : startDate ,$eDate : endDate )
         $number : ArrayList(size >= 2 )
               from collect( CashFlow( mvtDate >= $sDate && mvtDate  <= $eDate,accountNo == $acc ) )